 Wanneroo Botanic Gardens

-Each year the Wanneroo Botanic Gardens’ Christmas wonderland gets bigger and bigger, running right through until January 8.
+Each year the Wanneroo Botanic Gardens’ Christmas wonderland gets bigger and bigger, running from November 29 until January 8, 2024.
 Head out there in the late afternoon for some fun on the mini golf course and around the spectacular grounds, before enjoying tens of thousands of Christmas lights covering five acres the beautful botanic gardens!
 More info here.

 Mandurah Canals + Christmas Lights Trail

 A wonderland on the water, Mandurah’s canal residents go above and beyond every year to dress up their spectacular homes along the waterfront, with over 200 houses lit up with massive, detailed lights displays throughout the month of December.
 The best way to view this (if you don’t have your own boat of course), is to book a Christmas Lights Canal Cruise with one of a host of water-based operators in the area.
-In addition to the canals Mandurah have their very own Christmas Lights Trail, get all the info you need here.
+In addition to the canals Mandurah have their very own Christmas Lights Trail from December 1 until January 7, 2024 – get all the info you need here.

 Consulate Court, Thornlie